In this article

 You can find the example taxonomy file attached at the bottom of the page.

 Each row in your file should describe a list of segments for a specific user.
 The row must be in the following format:

 For example, an import of four segments against a user ID would appear as a single row in the data file, with a comma-separated list of segment IDs:

 Note: Segment updates for an individual user are incremental.
-This means that if a user is already a member of other self-sourced audience segments from the same audience set, as a result of a previous upload, Permutive will append the new list of segments to the existing segments.
+This means that if a user is already a member of other second-party audience segments from the same data provider, as a result of a previous upload, Permutive will append the new list of segments to the existing segments.
 User IDs and segment IDs must not contain spaces.
 Every line in your input should be terminated with a new line and there should be no enclosing quotes (or any other wrapping characters).

-This would be translated into the following structure, ready for the upload to the Permutive GCS:
+This would be translated into the following structure, ready for upload to the Permutive GCS:

 76E5F445-1993 0002,0004,0007 5E824DCF-2C6D 0005,0008 69E0985B-50C0 0001,0005 69E0985B-50C0 0007 69E0985B-50C0 0006 2DABE6C1-07DD 0001,0006,0003